 Where the Adult formula holds its own

-Oatmeal and barley at the top of the grain base: Adult's position-three and -four placements of oatmeal and ground barley tighten the protein-to-grain ratio at the top of the ingredient deck.
-Peas appear later in Adult, which is rubric-positive — protein anchors followed by whole grains, then legumes as secondary carb contribution.
-Puppy's peas-at-three placement is the main reason it scores four points below Adult.
+Oatmeal and barley at the top of the grain base: Adult's position-three and -four placements of oatmeal and ground barley keep the carbohydrate base whole-grain-forward at the top of the ingredient deck.
+Peas appear later in Adult, with legumes as a secondary carb contribution rather than a primary one.
+Puppy reaches A/90 via a different path — taurine supplementation and dual marine DHA offset the higher pea placement.

 Maintenance-tuned caloric density: Adult Complete Health is formulated for adult dogs 12+ months whose metabolic demand is lower than a rapidly growing puppy's.
 Feeding a puppy formula to an adult dog risks overconditioning and joint stress.